-The lending and invoice financing businesses are funded via a Securitisation Facility of \$70m, drawn to \$57.2m.
-Stellar's banking facility remained unchanged at \$3.4m. and the facility's term has been extended to 30 June 2022.
-Professional investor debt funding totals \$13.6m.
+The lending and invoice financing businesses are funded via a securitisation facility of \$70m, currently drawn to \$63.6m.
+Stellar's banking facility remained unchanged at \$3.4m; the facility's term will mature on 30 June 2022.
+Management is in discussions with the funder to extend the maturity date.
+Professional investor debt funding of \$13.9m.
 This debt funding includes loans from directors.